madebits/madebits.github.io/blog/2013/2013-03-02-Exploring-Digital-Camera-Specifications.md

 $$
 EV = log\_2(\frac{F ^ 2} {t})
 $$
-Where t is the time in seconds.
+Here $$$t$$$ is the time in seconds.
 EV 0 corresponds to an exposure time of 1s and a relative aperture of f/1.0.
 If the EV is known, it can be used to select combinations of exposure time and f-number [19].
 Usually cameras will allow you to control exposure around EV 0 (negative, or positive) and steps (stops) +/-1.
 Each +1 halves the exposure time or halving the aperture area, or a combination of such changes [19].

 For my camera, the supported range is +/-3 EV, changeable in 1/3 EV steps.